SzymonNowakowski/alphafold/README.md

 sbatch run_alphafold.slurm inputs/file_with_monomer.fasta
 ```

-The results are written into the `outputs/file_with_monomer` directory.
+The results would be then written into the `outputs/file_with_monomer` directory.

 #### External codebase